mk-j/PHP_diseval_extension/README.md

 # PHP diseval extension

 The purpose of the diseval php extension is to disable eval in php.
-Previously suhosin took care of this for php5, but suhosin7 is not yet stable for php7, so we are led to use the diseval extension.
+While suhosin can disable eval, it is not stable for php7.
+This extension is able to disable eval in both php5 and php7.

 When this php extension is enabled, the following will yield PHP Errors: